-The subject is zoned agriculture 20 which permits one residential unit per 20 acres which would permit 2 residential units on the subject.
-However, there are no residential units in the area nor are there utilities or water rights associated with the subject thus the zoning has minimal impact on the value of the subject.
+The subject is zoned agriculture 20 which permits one residential unit per 20 acres.
+However, there are no residential units in the area nor are there utilities or water rights associated with the subject.

 History

 The subject was transferred to International Automated Systems by quit claim deed from Neldon Johnson on August 30, 2007.